skip to main content

 Most internet companies like to show off how fast their internet goes, so they wave around bigger and bigger numbers.
 But that doesn’t necessarily mean you’ll be getting something you actually want.

-Use our speed test to see how much bandwidth you’ve got going on with your current plan.
+Use our speed test to see what you’re getting with your current plan.
 You can also use this test to make sure your internet provider isn’t cheating you on the speeds you’re paying for.

 Here’s a quick rundown to see the most common speed ranges and what you can do with them.
 For more information, take a look at our internet speed guide.

 This is what you’ll get on lower-end DSL plans.
 It’s good enough if you’re living by yourself or in a small household.
-You’ll be able to download small files, stream music and movies, and video chat on apps like Facebook Messenger and Zoom.
-If your speed is closer to 25 Mbps, then it’s a solid speed and could work well for two or more people rather than just one.
+You’ll be able to download small files and stream and low-definition audio, but probably won’t be able to video chat on apps like Facebook Messenger and Zoom.

-But most internet providers offer much faster speeds than this.
+Speeds of 25Mbps are better than almost anyone could get in the 1990s, but most internet providers offer much faster speeds than this in 2026.
 And they usually come at the same price or just a bit higher, so we recommend avoiding anything this slow if you can.

 Ooh, now we’re talking!
 Most cable internet providers offer plans in this range of speeds—and they usually don’t charge much more for this than they would for slower speeds.